 How to learn from experiences (retrospectives) - 2 min read

-Software Engineering (and many other professions) requires regular diagnostics, retrospectives, postmortems, root cause analysis, etc. We want to reflect on the past and learn something from it, so we can improve, and avoid repeating past mistakes.
+Software Engineering (and many other professions) requires regular diagnostics, retrospectives, post-mortems, root cause analysis, etc. We want to reflect on the past and learn something from it, so we can improve, and avoid repeating mistakes.

 But often this process of learning from the past doesn’t work.
 Some teams identify causes and still keep struggling with the same issues.
-Some teams “never learn”.
 They compose a good story of why things happened, and still fail to improve.
-It seems like we don’t always learn even from the best descriptions and analysis of past events.

-Many times I have seen fantastic root cause analysis, and as soon as the next day, the teams reverted to the usual, almost instinctive behavior.
-Everything was identified, but nothing changed.
+Many times I have seen fantastic descriptions of past errors, and as soon as the next day, the teams reverted to the usual, almost instinctive behavior.

 Why is this so?
 Take a look a this excerpt form a book about medical diagnostics: “The Sociology of Medical Screening: Critical Perspectives, New Directions” edited by Natalie Armstrong and Helen Eborall